david-vanderson/dvui/README.md

 A [Zig](https://ziglang.org/) native GUI toolkit for whole applications or extra debugging windows in an existing application.

+Note: This tracks Zig master and won't work with 0.10.x

 ## Screenshot

 ![screenshot of demo](/screenshot_demo.png?raw=true)